jakir-ruet/k8s-orchestration-master/03-object-management/Readme.md

-#### Welcome to Object Management
+### Object Management in Kubernetes

 Kubernetes objects are persistent entities in the Kubernetes system.
-Kubernetes uses these entities to represent the state of your cluster.
-Kubernetes object is also know as `Kubernetes Primitive`.
+Kubernetes uses these entities to represent the desired state of your cluster.
+These objects are sometimes referred to as Kubernetes Primitives.

-- Pods
-- ReplicaSet
-- DaemonSet
-- StatefulSet
-- Job CronJob
-- Deployment
+#### Common Kubernetes objects include

+- `Pods` – The smallest deployable unit, representing one or more containers.
+- `ReplicaSet` – Ensures a specified number of Pod replicas are running at all times.
+- `DaemonSet` – Ensures a copy of a Pod runs on all (or selected) nodes.
+- `StatefulSet` – Manages stateful applications with unique, persistent identities.
+- `Job/CronJob` – Executes tasks one-time (Job) or periodically (CronJob).
+- `Deployment` – Declaratively manages Pod replicas and updates.

-Difference & Comparison of `kubectl apply`  & `kubectl create`
+#### Difference & Comparison of `kubectl apply`  & `kubectl create`

 | Aspect                | `kubectl apply`                                                                              | `kubectl create`                                                        |
 | --------------------- | -------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------- |